nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

 The server send us information about what nodes have been added/removed in the network.
+The list contains 10 possible distributed parents to connect to.

 #### Function Names